19hours/sg-statutes/Acts/State Courts Act.md

 ### Seals of courts

 5\.
-The State Courts shall have and use as occasion may require a seal or seals of such nature as the Chief Justice may, by notification in theGazette3, prescribe.
+The State Courts shall have and use as occasion may require a seal or seals of such nature as the Chief Justice may, by notification in theGazette\*, prescribe.

-3N 1, 1997 Ed.
+\*N 1, 1997 Ed.
 (S 230/75).

 [Act 5 of 2014 wef 07/03/2014]